Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Please share your favs too in the comments!

 These are just SOME of my favorites that I keep growing year-after-year.Every year I try out new varieties.
 This year I’m excited to try ‘Chinese Pink Celery’ and ‘Blue Beauty Tomato’ this year.
-Above you can see some my seed order from January this year.
+Above you can see some of my seed orders from January this year.

 Purple of Sicily CauliflowerGrowing purple vegetables is fun!
 Purple of Sicily Cauliflower was another garden show stopper.
 It took me a few years of getting the hang of growing cauliflowers as they can be tricky.
 This purple cauliflower from Baker Creek was easier than others I’ve tried.